 Third, they change your internal biochemistry.
 When you’re injured, you start the inflammatory process.
 Only a small percentage of inflammation is pain, the rest is manifested by other chemical changes in your system.
 These mediators are the same as the ones in the fight or flight reaction.
 Higher blood pressure, altered metabolism, shunting blood away from and shrinking genitalia is a great idea when trying to escape the clutches of a saber-tooth tiger, but not so much when sitting on the couch watching the O’s blow the division.

-In conclusion, that tricky knee from a football injury isn’t a badge to be worn proudly, it’s a sign you’re asking for trouble down the road.
+football injury isn’t a badge to be worn proudly, it’s a sign you’re asking for trouble down the road.